 Inspired by Trish Allen’s Rainbow Valley Farm presentation at the convergence, Michele Margolis went on to develop the Permaculture Diary.
 Richard worked with Michele to produce the Diary together with the Calendar.
 The diary continued to be published until 2012, the same year that David Arnold handed the co-ordination of the Calendar over to Richard.

-Not long after the launch of this website Richard purchased a small block of land in Seymour (Australia) to begin a project which illustrates the application of these principles to the redesign of a suburban home which he called Abdallah House.
-Richard and his family moved into the house in mid 2009, where he continues to add to the blog, host tours, maintain this website and design permaculture publications including the co-ordination of the Permaculture Calendar.
+Not long after the launch of this website Richard and his family purchased a small block of land in Seymour (Australia) to begin a project which illustrates the application of these principles to the redesign of a suburban home which they call Abdallah House.
+His family moved into the house in mid 2009, where he continues to add to the blog, host tours, maintain this website and design permaculture publications including the co-ordination of the Permaculture Calendar.
 The property is one of the feature case studies in David Holmgren’s 2018 release RetroSuburbia.

-Sales of products from this website support the authors/producers directly and provide a modest income for Richard that he uses to finance the further development of the website and Abdallah House.
+Sales of products from the site supported the authors/producers directly and provide a modest income for Richard that he used to finance the further development of the website and Abdallah House.
 Net proceeds from sales of the Permaculture Calendar were tithed (increased to 100% of profits in 2020 & 2021) to Permafund, which redistributes funds to permaculture projects worldwide (over AU$12,000).
 From 2022 100% of profits from sales will be used to support a wider range of permaculture projects internationally.

-CREDITS: I’d like to thank some people for their support in establishing and maintaining this website: David Holmgren, Oliver Holmgren, David Arnold, Jenneka Kylstra and Michele Margolis.
-I’d also like to thank some of the many people who helped make translations for the website: Grifen Hope, Antonio Scotti, Richard Wallner, Kristen Lagadec, Nicolas Salliou, Patricia Bourguignon, Juliano Riciardi and Teresa Dominot – along with anyone else that I may have missed… may all your gardens be bountiful!
+CREDITS: We’d like to thank some people for their support in establishing and maintaining this website: David Holmgren, David Arnold, Alexis Nominé, Jenneka Kylstra and Michele Margolis.
+We’d also like to thank some of the many people who helped make translations for the website: Grifen Hope, Antonio Scotti, Richard Wallner, Kristen Lagadec, Nicolas Salliou, Patricia Bourguignon, Juliano Riciardi and Teresa Dominot – along with anyone else that I may have missed… may all your gardens be bountiful!